Skip to content

 The interesting twist in the story, is there seems to be no expiration date on it.
 Previously, his DTC would only last 5 years.
 Here are a couple of possible explanations:

-• Did Magic Dancing Monkeys cast a spell on the CRA employee working on the file?
-It’s less likely but never discount this one completely.
+- Did Magic Dancing Monkeys cast a spell on the CRA employee working on the file?
+It’s less likely, but never completely discount this one.

 NB: We applied for the DTC ourselves.
 Yes, we got a medical professional to fill in the forms, but we did not use a service.
 You can do this yourself.